kolsys/ch-ui-v1-multihost/README.md

 - **🖧 Multi-Host Connections**: Save multiple ClickHouse connections and switch between them on the fly — no more re-entering credentials when you work with several hosts.
 - **🏷️ Environment Labels**: Tag each connection as `DEV`, `STAGING` or `PROD` and get a color-coded environment indicator in the UI, so you always know which host you are querying.
 - **⚙️ Custom Connection Parameters**: Pass arbitrary ClickHouse settings per connection as a `key=value` list (e.g. `enable_analyzer=0&max_execution_time=300`) — applied to every query on that connection.
+- **📦 Static Site Generator**: Build CH-UI as a set of static files (`npm run build:static`) ready for S3 or any static host — can be served straight from ClickHouse via `http_server_default_response`, no app server required.
+See [Static Build](#option-3-static-build-for-s3-or-any-static-host--clickhouse).

 ## 🌟 Key Features